wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/CollectionSplitting)
 ![GitHub](https://img.shields.io/github/license/wltrup/CollectionSplitting)

-**CollectionSplitting** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, adding an extension to `Collection` in order to define a function that splits the collection into an array of sub-sequences of equal length.
+**CollectionSplitting** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, adding an extension to `Collection` in order to define a function that splits the collection into an array of sub-sequences of equal length.

 ---